fsfe/reuse-docs/spec.md

 If a Commentable File contains Copyright and Licensing Information but also has an adjacent `.license` file, then the Copyright and Licensing Information defined in the `.license` file takes precedence, and the Commentable File's contents are ignored.
+For all intents and purposes, this counts as the `.license` file's Copyright and Licensing Information being inside the Commentable File.

-Copyright and Licensing Information defined in `.reuse/dep5` is aggregated with the Copyright and Licensing Information found in the Covered Files or in their adjacent `.license` files.
+Copyright and Licensing Information defined in `.reuse/dep5` is aggregated with the Copyright and Licensing Information found in the Covered Files.
 For clarity, this means that if the SPDX License Expressions in a file's comment header and in the section for that file in `.reuse/dep5` do not agree with each other, then both SPDX License Expressions will apply to the file.

 The order of precedence for REUSE.toml files is described in the respective section, and is managed using the `precedence` key.